 React Coding Challenges

 React is a popular front-end web framework.
-For a React developer, the coding challenges are used to check your experience.
+The interview coding challenges are used for a React developer to check your experience.
 Interviewers expect you to understand the coding problem quickly and solve it in an organized way.

-Here are a few sample React coding challenge problems for practice:
+Here are a few React coding challenges for practice:

 - Add and delete items from the list: Create an input field with a button.
 On clicking the button, the text in the input field should be added below in a list.
 Also, when any list item is clicked, it should be removed from the list.